YuvaKrishnaThanneru/End-to-End-Uber-Data-Analytics-Pipeline/README.md

 #### Looker Studio 📊
 - **Purpose**: To create interactive and insightful data visualizations.
 - **Usage**: The final step involves creating a comprehensive dashboard in Looker Studio.
 Looker Studio connects to BigQuery to retrieve the processed data and provides a platform to build dynamic and interactive visualizations.
 This helps in deriving meaningful insights and presenting the data in an easily understandable format.

-### Modern Data Pipeline Tool
-- **Mage** 🚀: An open-source tool for building and managing data pipelines.
-- **Usage**: Mage is used to orchestrate the data pipeline.
-It is installed on the Compute Engine instance and handles the workflow from data ingestion to transformation and loading into BigQuery.
-Mage simplifies the process of managing data workflows and ensures smooth execution of the ETL (Extract, Transform, Load) process.

 ## 📊 Dataset Used
 We are using the **TLC Trip Record Data** which contains: